 Clinical application of PARP inhibitors: Proactive management of adverse events

-- Nicoletta Colombo, MD, University of Milan–Bicocca, European Institute of Oncology, Milan, Italy
+- Nicoletta Colombo, MD, PhD, University of Milan–Bicocca, European Institute of Oncology, Milan, Italy

 This live educational activity is designed for oncologists, gynecologists, and other healthcare professionals interested and/or involved in the use of PARP inhibitors for the treatment of patients with ovarian cancer.